CBP Releases September 2022 Monthly Operational Update

 Under Title 8, those who attempt to enter the United States without authorization, and who are unable to establish a legal basis to remain in the United States (such as a valid asylum claim), will be quickly removed.
 Individuals who have been removed under Title 8 are also subject to additional long-term consequences beyond removal from the United States, including bars to future immigration benefits.

 DHS has been executing a comprehensive and deliberate strategy to secure our borders and build a safe, orderly, and humane immigration system.
 The strategy is based on six pillars: surging resources; increasing efficiency to reduce strain on the border; employing an aggressive consequence regime; bolstering the capacity of NGOs and partner with state and local partners; going after cartels and smugglers; and working with our regional partners.
 This comprehensive plan leverages a whole-of-government approach to prepare for and manage the current and anticipated increases in encounters of noncitizens at our southwest border.
-Read more here.
+Read more about the DHS Plan for Southwest Border Security and Preparedness page.

 International Travel and Trade